GrantBirki/ldap-api/README.md

 # ldap-api

-ldap-api is a small ruby Rack application intended to be a REST service providing access to users and groups stored in a LDAP backend.
+ldap-api is a small read-only Ruby Rack application intended to be a REST service providing access to users and groups stored in a LDAP backend with optional caching configuration.

 ## REST API Description

-For conveninence we named current version as number 1 to be prepared if a meaningfull change in future releases will not affect your installed applications using v1 service
+For conveninence we named current version as number 1 to be prepared if a meaningfull change in future releases will not affect your installed applications using v1 service.

-This fact means that every request to services provided will need to be prefixed with
+This fact means that every request to services provided will need to be prefixed with:

 ```text
 /v1
 ```

-Api will return results in JSON format
+This API will return all results in JSON format

 ## Get Users List